lucianock/lucianock/README.md

-# Welcome, I'm Luciano Campos Kriegl 👋
+# Welcome, I'm Luciano 👋

 ## About Me